NOTE:

 highlights are the Four

-Seasons-inspired
+Seasons-inspired "Shame

-"Shame Girl" b/w "I've Got
+Girl" b/w "I've Got Plans"

-Plans" by the Neptunes and
+by the Neptunes and what

-as "the only enjoyable
+is credited as "the only

-cut" from the comedy album
+enjoyable cut" from the

-Rod's N'
+comedy album Rod's N'

 Ratfink by Mr.